github/developer.github.com/content/v3/oauth.md

 Scopes let you specify exactly what type of access you need.
 This will be displayed to the user on the authorize form.

+Check headers to see what OAuth scopes you have, and what the API action accept.

+    $ curl -H "Authorization: bearer TOKEN" https://api.github.com/users/technoweenie -I HTTP/1.1 200 OK
+    X-OAuth-Scopes: repo, user
+    X-Accepted-OAuth-Scopes: user

+`X-OAuth-Scopes` lists the scopes your token has authorized.
+`X-Accepted-OAuth-Scopes` lists the scopes that the action checks for.

 (no scope)
 : public read-only access (includes public user profile info, public repo info, and gists).